atlasmac/keemove-react/README.md

 # How its made/ Tech used

-React, React-icons, React-dom, React Router Dom, React Router Hash Link, React Calendly
+React, React-icons, React-dom, React Router Dom, React Router Hash Link, React Calendly.
+It also uses Netlify's open source CMS to upload photos and and reviews.

 **Link to project:** http://www.keemove.netlify.app/